slott56/py-web-tool/src/pyweb.rst

     pyweb.main()

-This will create a variant on **py-web-tool** that will handle a different weaver via the command-line option ``-w myweaver``.
+This will create a variant on **py-web-lp** that will handle a different weaver via the command-line option ``-w myweaver``.